Free Settler or Felon

 Ireland

-The female prisoners of the Woodman came from counties and cities in Ireland - Dublin, Cork, Antrim, Tipperary, Kilkenny, Waterford, Sligo, Monaghan, Armagh, etc. They were probably held in county gaols prior to being transferred to the Cork depot to await transportation.
+The female prisoners came from counties and cities in Ireland - Dublin, Cork, Antrim, Tipperary, Kilkenny, Waterford, Sligo, Monaghan, Armagh, etc. They were probably held in county gaols prior to being transferred to the Cork depot to await transportation.
 There were also thirty free women and eight children many of whom were bound for Van Diemen's Land.
 [4]

 In 1822 prison reformer and surgeon Thomas Reid embarked on an extended journey throughout Ireland visiting prisons gaols and convict ships.
 Towards the end of 1822 he visited the county gaol at Antrim........(Judith Curran, Bridget Dogherty, Mary McIlvee and Mary Stewart were all tried in Antrim in 1821).....